mwd1993/QuykHtml/README.md

 @app.route('/')
 def hello_world():
-	# R .html on a qhtml object to get it's HTML and serve it
+	# Use .html method on a qhtml object to get it's HTML and serve it
     return div.html() + div2.html()
 ```